AvolitesLtd/TitanManual/docs/networking/connecting-the-arena-to-a-network.md

 Wired Ethernet Outputs
 ----------------------

-The Diamond and Arena consoles have an in-built 1 Gb TitanNet switch (TNS) that is directly connected to the console Main board on network connection 1.
+The Diamond console has an in-built 1Gb Luminex network switch; the Arena console has an in-built 1 Gb TitanNet switch (TNS).
+These are directly connected to the console Main board on network connection 1.
 The network switch has 4 ports available on the back of the console.